Mary-Mbaire/todo-miniprogram/README.md

 # To Do Mini Program

-I built a task tracker mini program using **Alipay Mini Program Studio** to test my knowledge in Mini Applications Development Silver Program by Moringa School
+I built a task tracker mini program using **Alipay Mini Program Studio** to demonstrate my knowledge in Mini Applications Development Silver Program by Moringa School

 ## Mini app requirements for the project
 - Have at least 1 form accepting input